-The line between cosmetic and reconstructive procedures can be thin.
 Although insurance providers typically cover reconstructive operations, many vascular conditions are considered to be cosmetic in nature.
-At Penn Medicine, our plastic surgeons help you assess which procedures best meet your surgical needs.
+Our plastic surgeons can help you assess which procedures best meet your surgical needs.

 It is important to know that for the maximum results, several procedures may be needed.
 Though modern medicine can dramatically improve your condition, results are not always uniform.